lTheMightyMl/Jozve/Jozve.md

 	x -=  learning_rate * gradient(f(x))
 ```

-In fact, the value of $f$ is decreasing in each iteration.
+n fact, the value of $f$ is decreasing in each iteration.
 The proof is straight forward as it is illustrated in below:
 By *taylor exapansion* of a function $f$  we have:
 $$f(x+v) = f(x) + \nabla_x f(x)^Tv  + O(||v||_2^2)$$
 Now choose $v$ to be multiplication of gradient i.e. $-\alpha\nabla_x f(x)$.
 By substituting in the above equation we have: